MichaelChaplin42/Artefact/README.md

 Bodge fixes to find better
 - iterate through dict - created blank entry to make it start
 - add new entry to dict - made it check entire dict before entering through true/false condition

+Random stuff
+    Needs scapy and ipset to work